Healthy Homes Assessment Alicetown

 Home Assessments Alicetown for Rental Properties

-There are many things to look over in an home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standards.
-The most common are:
+There are a variety of concerns to check in the home assessment to see if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+A few examples are:

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having the Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can have a significant impact for property managers and landlords.
-For professional assistance, get in touch now and schedule your rental properties house assessment.
+The consequences of not having a Healthy Home in accordance with the Residential Tenancies Act and consequently being in the wrong of an tenancy services ruling could be significant for landlords and property managers.
+For professional advice get in touch now and schedule your rental property house evaluation.

 home assessments for rental properties